Top 8 Most Popular Questions

 Usually a few weeks from start to finish.
 You can usually get initial quotes pretty quickly (within a few days) and decide what to do from there.

 The lender sends the loan to the school.
 If you are taking out funds to cover living expenses (like an apartment), the school will send anything beyond their costs to the student.

-4. What do most families do in terms of loans?
+4. What do most grad students do in terms of loans?

 5. What kind of private loan do they take out?

 The most common are fixed interest 10 year loans.
 Many don't want to pay anything while in school (deferred) but the smarter strategy is often to pay a little while in school to get a lower interest rate.
 If you pay $25 every month for example it can result in significant savings, especially when you use the autopay discount.

 6. Can I pay off the loan early?